 Subjects are considered eligible for this study if they meet all of the inclusion criteria and none of the exclusion criteria as defined in Section 6.1 and Section 6.2.
-The Investigator, co-Investigator, or sub-Investigator performing the study surgery will confirm eligibility.
+The Investigator, co-Investigator, or sub-Investigator performing the study surgery will confirm eligibility at the time of the study surgery based upon intra-operative evaluation of the rotator cuff tear characteristics.